 Place a heaping tablespoon of the filling in the center of each corn tortilla and roll up.
 Place the tortillas, seam side down, on a baking sheet.
 Repeat with remaining ingredients.

 Bake taquitos in preheated oven for 10 - 15 minutes or until tortillas are crisp.
-Remove from oven and serve with guacamole for dipping.
+Remove from oven, top with shredded lettuce, shredded cheese, sour cream and guacamole.